Navigating Voluminous Blogs

 As you get more and more entries in a blog, how to you ensure people can find what they’re looking for?
 Blogs are very front page-centric – unless you’re watching the front page everyday, browsing the site is terribly inefficient.

 The category pages are all but worthless on Gadgetopia because there’s just such a volume of content.
-We’re pushing 1,100 entries right now, and category pages like Other have hundreds of entries on them.
+We’re pushing 1,100 entries right now, and category pages have hundreds of entries on them.
 After the first ten, I just provide the title, but it’s still overwhelming and tedious to scroll through.

 Look at sites like CNet’s News.com.
 They have thousands and thousands of stories, so how to do find anything on their site?
 Do you use the categories?
 No – their site has five major categories, but once a story drops off the front-page of that category, there is no archive page.
 What would be the point?
 With only five categories and the volume of content on that site, browsing is not a really viable strategy.